 What did we find after pouring through all the data?
 Let’s just say we hope folks in North Canton don’t mind us spreading the word.

-To create our list of the best places in Ohio to retire, we first used Census data to find all places in the Buckeye State with a population of at least 5,000 that aren’t townships.
+To create our list of the best places in Ohio to retire, we first used Census data to find all places in the Buckeye State — 1203 cities and towns.